0xSauel/jpeg-marker-repair/README.md

 > Repair jpeg images with missing SOFn, DQT, etc. markers.

 This little programm was created to solve this error:
+>> Could not complete your request because of SOFn, DQT or DHT JPEG marker is missing before a JPEG SOS marker
 ![](header.png)

 Accordingly to Adobe forums, you need to check for extension of your file, open it in 3rd party program and re-save.
 It's ok for 1-3 images.
 But what if you need to fix like 100, 1000 images?
 That's why I decide to write this simple programm to automate this process.